asedighi/azure_realtime_batch/README.md

 * Error Handling (TODO)
 * Configure the pool, type, etc directly by using simple config files. etc.
 * Update/overwrite of config files is possible
+* Better job clean up.
+You can delete all jobs or a single job

 # Known bugs:
-* Better job clean up.
-Currently, this framework does not a good job at cleaning up after itself *
+*

 # Still on the todo list: